IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 Subsequent MUD files are considered valid if:

 * MUD-SIGNATURE attribute in the MUD file have the same initial Base-URI as the MUD-URL, but may have a different final part
-* they are signed by the same End Entity (same trusted CA and same SubjectAltName) as the "root" MUD file.
-In resale cases, they should have the same trust anchor
+* they are signed by the same End Entity (same trusted CA and same SubjectAltName) as the "root" MUD file

 Section 5.2 of {{RFC3986}} details many cases for calculating the Base-URI.
 The test is simplified to: remove everything to the right of the last (rightmost) "/" in the URL of "root" MUD  file URL, and the proposed new URL.